-Once it is completely mixed, go ahead and add in the oat flour (I grind my own using old fashioned oats), baking powder, baking soda, and salt. stir these in as well as you can.
+Once it is completely mixed, go ahead and add in the oat flour (I grind mine in my food processor to make my own using old fashioned oats), baking powder, baking soda, and salt. stir these in as well as you can.
 It will be very crumbly, just do your best!

 Then add in the flax eggs and mashed banana.
 When you mix these in well enough, it will start to get to a muffin batter consistency.
 If it doesn’t seem like it’s at that consistency; keep stirring.
 It won’t be as liquidy as regular batter, but it shouldn’t be completely stiff, either.